-NOTE: Table Extension must be removed before storing dinette table and chairs.
+NOTE: Table Extension Leaf must be removed before storing dinette table and chairs.

-1. Pull release lever and slide the table all the way forward until it locks into place.
-Push chairs against opposite sides of the buffet table.
+1. Pull release lever and slide the table to the center position until it locks into place.

-2. Bind chairs together with the provided strap, ensuring the strap goes through the ring located on the bottom side of the buffet table.
+- 2. Push chairs against opposite sides of the buffet table (as shown in Step 4). - 3.
+Bind chairs together with the provided strap, ensuring the strap goes through the ring located on the bottom side of the buffet table.

-3. Latch strap and tighten as necessary for security.
+4. Latch strap and tighten as necessary for security.